KDE/kdenlive-test-suite/README.md

 - Second script will compare the renders in "renders" folder produced in step 1 with "reference" renderings.

+# Testing with your own project files
+1. First, you need to save your project file or a copy of it in the **projects** subfolder
+2. You need to render your full project in the **reference** subfolder
+3. Call the render script: `start-renders.py`, with an optional path to a specific Kdenlive executable (see below)
+4. This will output a web page presenting the results

 # The scripts
 **For step 1:**
 `start-renders.py` will loop all project files in the `projects` folder and check if a rendered file already exists.
 In that case it will abort.
 Otherwise, it will render the project in the `renders` folder.
 When all renders are done, it will call the `compare-renders.py` script (step 2).
+`start-renders.py` takes one optional argument, the path to the kdenlive binary, for example if you want to test rendering with a new Appimage, you can do:
+`start-renders.py /path/to/Appimage`

 **For step 2:**
 `compare-renders.py` will check all existing renders in the `renders` folder and check if there is a matching name reference render.
 It will then pass the 2 files to the second script: `pnsr.py`